cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

-You can now add a test that confirms that a game just played does not trigger a call to the hooks.
+You can now add a test that confirms that a game just played does not trigger a call to the hooks:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/checkers/keeper/msg_server_play_move_test.go#L607-L626]
 func TestPlayerInfoNoHookOnNoWinner(t *testing.T) {